oriolgual/reefpoints/source/posts/2015-05-28-building-modern-web-applications-part-2-single-page-applications.md

 ---
 layout: post
-title: "Building a Modern Web Application: Part 2 Single Page Applications"
+title: "Building Modern Web Applications: Part 2 Single Page Applications"
 comments: true
 author: 'Brian Cardarella'
 twitter: 'bcardarella'
 social: true
 published: true
+shallow: true
 tags: business, technology
 ---

-I new web technology that has come about in the past two years are *Single Page Applications*.
+A new web technology that has come about in the past two years are *Single Page Applications*.
 In my opinion they are a major game changer in how modern web applications should be built.
 However, there are many choices on how to build a single page app, almost too many chioces.